alessandro-zomparelli/tissue-wiki/Home.md

 Tissue add-on for Blender is developed by [Co-de-iT](http://www.co-de-it.com) for promote the use of Blender in Computational Design.
 Follow post and updates on [Blender for Computational Design](https://www.facebook.com/groups/1396995897211561)

-For a complete manual, please visit
+For a complete manual, please visit [Tissue (Blender add-on)](http://www.co-de-it.com/wordpress/code/blender-tissue)

 ![tissue_graphics](https://cloud.githubusercontent.com/assets/6708848/8459408/467b74a0-201d-11e5-923c-e542bfad8ba7.jpg)